Do I need an International Tax Advisor?

 3. What are the tax implications of foreign businesses and investments?

-Residing in Spain while operating a US LLC or UK Ltd may cause local authorities to classify the foreign entity as a domestic taxpayer.
-This creates complex reporting requirements and potential penalties if not managed proactively.
+Residing in Spain while operating a US LLC or UK Ltd may cause local authorities to classify the foreign entity as a domestic corporation, triggering local corporate taxation.
+Additionally, jurisdictions like Spain and Brazil enforce strict reporting requirements for foreign assets (e.g., Modelo 720 or CBE declarations).
+Failure to comply results in significant statutory penalties.

 4. How are foreign pensions taxed when retiring abroad?